-Teens Marijuana Use Steadily Declined Over the Past Decade
+Teen Marijuana Use Steadily Declined Over the Past Decade

 In 2021, Dr. Nora Volkow, Director of the US National Institute on Drug Abuse, publicly acknowledged that the enactment of statewide laws regulating the adult-use cannabis market has not led to an increase in the percentage of young people experimenting with the substance.

-Additional information regarding cannabis and teen use patterns is available from the NORML fact sheet, ‘Marijuana Regulation and Teen Use Rates.’
-The full text of the latest CDC report is available online.
+Additional information regarding cannabis and teen use patterns is available from the NORML Fact Sheet, ‘Marijuana Regulation and Teen Use Rates.’
+The full text of the latest report is available from the CDC.